albertomh/Exodus/README.md

 - `addRowToSchemaMigrationTable()` simulates the behaviour of the runner by appending a row with arbitrary data to the `_schema_migration` table.

 #### MigrationRunnerTest
-A suite of tests targetting Exodus' main loop.
+A suite of tests for Exodus' main loop.
 A utility creates synthetic `ContextStartedEvent`s to simulate a Spring application's starting up.
 Unit tests check methods that fetch migration scripts from the resources directory or create the `_schema_migration` table.
 Integration tests assess the main loop's functionality under different conditions (blank database, previously-applied migrations, etc.).

 #### DatabaseUtilsTest
-A suite of tests targetting the `DatabaseUtils` tools.
-Unit tests verify simple functions such as counting the number of tables or listing the applied migrations.
+A suite of tests for the `DatabaseUtils` tools.
+Unit tests verify simple functions such as counting the number of tables or listing applied migrations.
 Integration tests check the functionality of more complex procedures such as applying a migration.

 **For both test suites:**
-- The constructor sets up a new ephemeral H2 datasource, connection, and statement.
+- The constructor sets up a new ephemeral H2 datasource, connection, and statement when a suite is instantiated.
-- `beforeEach()` drops all objects in the H2 test database between tests to make them independent of each other.
+- `beforeEach()` drops all objects in the H2 test database to make each test independent.

 #### Test resources
 Test resources are provided under `src/test/resources/db/migration/`, mimicking their location in a production application using Exodus.
 Two migrations are provided:
-- `test_migration.sql` a straightforward script creating a basic `auth__user` table.
+- `test_migration.sql` a simple script that creates a basic `auth__user` table.
-- `already_applied_migration.sql` an inert migration used to test Exodus' behaviour when it skips over an already-applied migration.
+- `already_applied_migration.sql` an inert migration used to test Exodus' handling of an already-applied migration.

 ---